msi33/sql-challenge/EmployeeSQL/README.md

 For Data Modeling
 1. The CSVs are inspected and ERD of the tables are sketched out
-2. Tool like http://www.quickdatabasediagrams.com could be used for ERD.
+2. Used Tool like http://www.quickdatabasediagrams.com for ERD.

 Data Engineering
-1. Use the information you have to create a table schema for each of the six CSV files.
+1. Using information available create a table schema for each of the six CSV files.
-2. Specify data types, primary keys, foreign keys, and other constraints.
+2. Then Specify data types, primary keys, foreign keys, and other constraints.
-3. Then import each CSV file into the corresponding SQL table.
+3. Then imported each CSV file into the corresponding SQL table.

 Data Analysis
-After completing database, do the following:
+After completing database the following was done:
 1. List the details of each employee: employee number, last name, first name, gender, and salary.
 2. List employees who were hired in 1986.
 3. List the manager of each department with the following information: department number,